a-r-m-i-n/scroll/README.md

 ## Installation

 Just install the extension, like any other TYPO3 CMS extension.
+TYPO3 10 and 11 are supported.

 Link to TER: https://extensions.typo3.org/extension/scroll